darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### I am a dev and want to add this to my rom?
 It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
 Just duplicate all the changes I made leaving intact your unique settings, it's best to copy and paste.
 The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.
 All the other files were from my previous attempts to increase the audio quality of the Lgv20 without avail.
 I have never tested, but I do not believe they are what put the QuadDAC into overdrive.<br>

-### First found the 0.5% of True Native Mode code.
-I remember when I first found the True Native Mode code, I was like ooh what's that.<br>

 ### What is True Native Mode on a computer?
 "(1) The normal running mode of a computer, executing programs from its built-in instruction set.
 Contrast with emulation mode.
 See native language.
 (2) The highest performance state of a computer."<br>